 Courtesy Corey Templeton Photography.

-A display by Pandora LaCasse Design will once again be lighting up Lincoln Park over the coming winter months!
+Gorgeous lighting displays by Pandora LaCasse Design have been illuminating Lincoln Park over the winter months for the last couple of years.
 The motivation is twofold: to expand the city-wide display of Pandora lights that make Portland so festive by bringing lights to the east side of the city, and to continue improving Lincoln Park to make it a vibrant city park once again.
 The Park's 1870 Parisian fountain was recently flowing again, which marks another milestone in the revitalization endeavor between Friends of Lincoln Park and the City of Portland.

 Pandora LaCasse designs lighting sculptures that celebrate the physical space in which they’re located, and are created specifically to engage the surrounding community.
 There are six of her winter displays throughout Portland: Deering Oaks Park, Longfellow Square, Congress Square, Boothby Square, Tommy's Square, and now Lincoln Park.
 Learn more about her work at PandoraLaCasseDesign.com.

-This year's installation of Pandora's lights in Lincoln Park has been generously supported by these sponsors.
+Last winter's installation of Pandora's lights in Lincoln Park was generously supported by these sponsors.
 Thank you all!

 Friends of Lincoln Park • 168 York Street • Portland, Maine, 04101